galstreams: A Library of Milky Way Stellar Stream Footprints and Tracks: The galstreams library

 The main features of the library in its current version are:

-\begin{itemize} \item 6D tracks: sky, distance, proper motion and radial velocity tracks for each stream \item Stream's (heliocentric) coordinate frame realised as an \astropy\ reference frame \item Polygon Footprints \item Stream's end-points and mid-point \item Pole (at mid point) and pole tracks in the heliocentric and Galactocentric frames \item Angular momentum track in the heliocentric reference frame at rest with respect to the Galactic centre \item Summary object with attributes for the full library: Uniformly reported end points and mid-point, heliocentric and Galactocentric mid-pole, track angular length, track and discovery references and an information flag denoting which of the 6D attributes (sky, distance, proper motions and radial velocity) are available in the track object \end{itemize}
+\begin{itemize} \item Tracks \neww{in up to 6D}: sky, distance, proper motion and radial velocity tracks for each stream \item Stream's (heliocentric) coordinate frame realised as an \astropy\ reference frame \item Polygon Footprints \item End-points and mid-point celestial coordinates \item Pole (at mid point) and pole tracks in the heliocentric and Galactocentric frames for all tracks in the library \item Angular momentum track in the heliocentric reference frame at rest with respect to the Galactic centre \neww{(for tracks with proper motion data available)} \item Summary object with attributes for the full library: Uniformly reported end points and mid-point, heliocentric and Galactocentric mid-pole, track angular length, track and discovery references and an information flag denoting which of the 6D attributes (sky, distance, proper motions and radial velocity) are available in the track object \end{itemize}

-Although track information is derived from individual stream members when available in the literature, \galstreams\ does not supply information for individual members.
+Although track information is derived from individual stream members when available in the literature, \textbf{ \galstreams\ does not supply information for individual members}.
 The 6D tracks and polygon footprints provided should, however, provide a useful tool to conduct automated systematic searches for individual stream members.